 With 2020 being the year of home working, many people have found extra flexibility around their work life.
 This is likely to continue into 2021.
 The benefits are wide-ranging.
 It’s not just being able to pop out to get the kids to and from school but also the ability to slip into your natural sleep cycle.

-Now many of us are working flexibly, we can adapt to the fact the 9-5 doesn’t suit everybody.
+Now that many of us are working flexibly, we can see that the 9-5 workday doesn’t suit everyone.
 For example, night owls can struggle with this routine and research suggests that it can cause sleep deprivation, negatively affecting their health.
 So, if you struggle with the 9-5 routine and have the ability to use flexible working hours, now is the time to find your healthy sleep cycle.

 When you sleep throughout the night, you go through a number of sleep cycles.
 A full cycle of sleep is repeated every 90 to 110 minutes.
 Each cycle is made up of stages, NREM (non-rapid eye movement) and REM (rapid eye movement).
 You can find out more about these stages in our post about sleep cycles.

 When you sleep, it’s important that you complete NREM.
 The third stage of NREM is known as slow-wave sleep, or deep sleep.
 During this stage, your body is fully relaxed, and you won’t wake easily.
 Waking during this sleep stage can make you feel groggy.

 Although in the UK we tend to work on sleeping throughout the night, there are other sleep patterns you can use, if you’re able to work the hours you want.
 So long as you complete sleep cycles while you sleep, and as long as it matches your body clock, you can keep to different hours and still be healthy.
 Different sleep cycles include: